nestorrente/true-json/README.md

 A record is a JavaScript plain object consisting of key-value pairs.
 In that sense, it's a similar to a `Map` (a.k.a.
 _hashtable_ or _dictionary_ in other programming languages), but its keys are always strings*.

-&ast; JavaScript also allows to use the `symbol` type as a key, but TrueJSON expects records to be in the form `{ string: any }` (for TypeScript users: `Record<string, any>`).
+<small>&ast; JavaScript allows to use the `symbol` type as a key also, but TrueJSON expects records to be in the form
+`{ string: any }` (for TypeScript users: `Record<string, any>`).</small>

-The record adapter receives an adapter that will be applied to each of the record values, just as the array adapter does:
+The record adapter receives an adapter that will be applied to each of the record values, just as the array adapter
+does:

 ```javascript
 const adapter = JsonAdapters.record(JsonAdapters.dateTimestamp());